 Preparing the dough

 - Add the butter into a bowl and then sieve in the powdered sugar.
-It is important to sieve the sugar to avoid lumps in the dough later on.
-Add the lemon zest and vanilla extract (affiliate link).150 g powdered sugar, 1 teaspoon vanilla extract (affiliate link), 400 g flour, 1 teaspoons baking powder (affiliate link), 1 teaspoon lemon zest
+It is important to sieve the sugar to avoid lumps in the dough later.
+Add the lemon zest, vanilla extract (affiliate link), and egg.250 g butter, 150 g powdered sugar, 1 egg, 1 teaspoon vanilla extract (affiliate link), 1 teaspoon lemon zest, 1 egg

-- In a seperate bowl, combine the flour, baking powder (affiliate link) and salt.
+- In a separate bowl, combine the flour, baking powder (affiliate link) and salt.
 Sieve into the mixture.
-Knead the dough, until everything is combined.250 g butter, 1 pinch salt
+Knead the dough until everything is combined.

 - Prepare the egg wash to create the cookie patterns.1 egg